Updated: July 17, 2023

 9. Incorporate meditation into your daily lives!

 It’s a well-known fact that meditation is extremely beneficial for both kids and adults alike.
-Now more than ever, feelings of anxiety are present in everyday life, and it can sometimes be hard to engage with work and schoolwork when you’re feeling this way.
-Mindfulness and yoga, though, can help you focus on the bright side of life and get back to doing what you need to do.
+Now more than ever, feelings of anxiety are present in everyday life, and it can sometimes be hard to engage with work and school when you’re feeling this way.
+Mindfulness and yoga, though, can help you focus on the bright side of life.
 Meditation can be incredibly rewarding and fun, especially when it’s designed with young ones in mind.
 Not sure how to get started?
-Try a Pretzel Kids Yoga class online or make kids yoga classes a part of your homeschool community or pandemic pod today to discover the many benefits that yoga and meditation can offer!
+Try a Pretzel Kids Yoga class or make kids yoga classes a part of your homeschool community and discover the many benefits that yoga and meditation can offer!

 Stay mindful this school year